blinz-international/The-best/README.md

 The best world

-My name is Kufre Eventus, I love using my time productively in other to affect my tomorrow.
+My name is Kufre Eventus, I love using my time productively in order to affect my tomorrow.